Let’s talk a little bit about our brains.

 While incredibly useful and adaptive, they can also be single-minded (no pun intended!) bullies.

-This morning, I was doing a little number crunching for the business.
-It was one of those potentially annoying jobs that nobody around here had enough time or desire to do.
+A couple years back, I was doing a little number crunching for the business.
+It was one of those potentially annoying jobs that nobody else had enough time or desire to do.
 I had a bit of both, so I jumped into the breach.

 The truth is, I love detail work.
-I find painting trim relaxing and the doodles in the margins of my notebooks would make a pointillist proud.
+The intricate doodles in the margins of my notebooks would make a pointillist proud.

 This was just more detail work, nothing particularly upsetting about it.